Geonovum/IMX-Metadata/Data element.md

-# Data element
+# Vocabulary

-The first notion we introduce is that of a single statement or data element.
+In order to provide metadata about any singular piece of information about a resource, we need to be able to talk about it and in turn capture data about it.
+The first notion we therefore introduce is the [=data element=].
 Information objects we consume to draw insights from or base decisions on are comprised out of multiple atomic units of information, each captured by one attribute or association.
 Consider the following information object in JSON:

 <pre>
 {